octave-online/octave-online-server/README.md

 	# Set the value to "Ex"

 Although it is possible to use a third-party hosted Redis instance, this is not recommended because Redis latency is amplified due to its central role in the Octave Online Server architecture.

+[Recommended] *Git Server:* In order to persist user files between sessions, you need to set up a Git file server.
+It boils down to a server, which could be the current server, with a low-privilidged user usually named "git".
+For more information, see [Git on the Server](https://git-scm.com/book/en/v1/Git-on-the-Server).
+Also see [back-master/README.md](back-master/README.md).

 [Recommended] *MongoDB:* Install and run a MongoDB instance.
 Unlike Redis, MongoDB is not as central of a piece in the infrastructure, so it is possible to use a remotely hosted MongoDB if you do not want to host it locally.
 My experience is that it takes some time to correctly configure a fast and secure MongoDB installation.
 Keep in mind that MongoDB will contain personally identifiable information for user accounts.